 - Marine Industry: Aluminium is used in boat hulls and other marine structures due to its resistance to saltwater corrosion.

-- Construction: Aluminium is a popular choice for building facades and roofing, especially in coastal regions.
+- Construction: Aluminium is popular for building facades and roofing, especially in coastal regions.

 Versatility in Manufacturing